-Other names and brands may be claimed as the property of others.
+\ Other names and brands may be claimed as the property of others.

-Copyright © Intel Corporation 1996 - 2007.
+Copyright © 1996-2007, Intel Corporation.
+All rights reserved.

 This product includes software developed by the University of California, Berkley and its contributors, and software derived from the Xerox Secure Hash Function.
 It includes software developed by the University of Tennessee, see appendix A for details.
-It also includes libraries developed and © by SGI and Michael Riepe.
-They are licensed under the GNU Lesser General Public License (LGPL)and their source code can be found in the "third_party" directory.
+It includes libraries developed and © by SGI and and others.
+They are licensed under the GNU Lesser General Public License (LGPL) or Runtime General Public License and their source code can be downloaded from 'ftp://ftp.ikn.intel.com/pub/opensource'.